-- 2.2 Future residential settlement will be accommodated through development of greenfields areas, subject to detailed feasibility and suitability studies; some expansion of existing towns; and appropriate use of suitable vacant or underdeveloped sites. - 2.3 Commercial and retail activity will be concentrated in centres and other planned nodes of intensive activity that are well served by public transport to ensure an efficient pattern of development.
+- 2.1 Canberra will continue to develop as a series of discrete urban areas within a landscape setting of hills, ridges and other open spaces.
+Each town will offer a diversity of housing types; the broadest possible range of employment opportunities; and convenient, linked access to retail centres, community facilities and open space. - 2.2 Future residential settlement will be accommodated through development of greenfields areas, subject to detailed feasibility and suitability studies; some expansion of existing towns; and appropriate use of suitable vacant or underdeveloped sites. - 2.3 Commercial and retail activity will be concentrated in centres and other planned nodes of intensive activity that are well served by public transport to ensure an efficient pattern of development.
 Primary emphasis will be placed on strengthening and enhancing existing and new centres and nodes, including improved urban design and encouragement of more mixed-use development. - 2.4 Planning policies will support revitalisation of the City Centre as the preeminent centre of governance, commerce and entertainment for the ACT and its region, while keeping the City Centre in appropriate balance with other town centres.
-Within the City Centre, provision will also be made for a range of major community facilities and opportunities for high-density residential development. - 2.5 A wide range of housing types will be permitted in identified residential areas close to centres and major transport routes to increase choice; maximise opportunities for affordable housing; and secure some intensification of development consistent with maintaining residential amenity.
-Outside of these areas, planning policies will protect the typically low density, garden city character of Canberra's suburban areas. - 2.6 Higher density development will be encouraged within and near major centres, and in other suitable locations that are well served by public transport. - 2.6A Development will provide suitable and well-designed supportive infrastructure that enhances the experience of the urban environment for people of all abilities and encourages and supports regular physical activity. - 2.7 Development will be planned to encourage use of public transport, walking and cycling, including commuter cycling.
+Within the City Centre, provision will also be made for a range of major community facilities and opportunities for high-density residential development. - 2.5 A wide range of housing types will be permitted in identified residential areas close to commercial centres and some major transport routes to increase choice; maximise opportunities for affordable housing; and secure some

+- intensification of development consistent with maintaining residential amenity.
+Outside of these areas, planning policies will protect the typically low density, garden city character of Canberra's suburban areas. - 2.6 Higher density development will be encouraged within and near major centres, and in other suitable locations that are well served by public transport. - 2.7 Development will be planned to encourage use of public transport, walking and cycling, including commuter cycling.
 Routes will be reserved for an enhanced inter-town public transport system.
 Requirements for vehicle parking will be related to commercial needs and transport policy objectives. - 2.8 Industrial areas will be in locations accessible to suitable freight services, and where industrial activity is unlikely to have a significant adverse effect on the environment or the amenity of residential areas. - 2.9 A planned hierarchy of roads will be maintained in order to promote road safety, protect the amenity of residential and commercial areas, and facilitate the efficient movement of major traffic flows and heavy vehicles. - 2.10 Adequate provision of open space throughout the Territory will remain a high priority.
 Open space will be planned and carefully maintained as an integrated, hierarchical system that provides for a diversity of sport and recreation activities, contributes to the legibility and character of urban development, is cost-effective to maintain, and assists in the effective management of stormwater.